state-adapt/state-adapt/apps/docs2/docs/api/eslint-plugin-spaghetti/rules/no-spaghetti.md

 For project-specific command APIs, see the complete [`apiPatterns` example](/api/eslint-plugin-spaghetti/index/NoSpaghettiApiPattern).

-In a JSX event handler, the command with the highest score is exempt.
-Remaining commands are evaluated normally.
+In a JSX event handler, one command over `maxScore` is allowed.
+Additional over-threshold commands are reported; allowlisted commands do not consume the allowance.

 See [`NoSpaghettiOptions`](/api/eslint-plugin-spaghetti/index/NoSpaghettiOptions) for the default policy, a worked example, and the complete option reference.